dledge/Google_Sheets_CRM/README.md

 # Google_Sheets_CRM

-A simple but powerful CRM using Google Sheets, Gmail, and Apps Scripts
+This is a simple but powerful CRM using Google Sheets, Gmail, and Apps Scripts.

+Create a Google sheet and add this script to it